mogest/prawn-svg/README.md

 Not supported
 -------------

-prawn-svg does NOT support external references, measurements in en or em, gradients/patterns or markers.
+prawn-svg does NOT support external references, measurements in en or em, sub-viewports, gradients/patterns or markers.

 --
 Copyright Roger Nesbitt <roger@seriousorange.com>.
 MIT licence.